OlympusDAO/olympus-docs/docs/mechanics/stability/range-bound.md

 ![RBS-paper](olympus-docs/static/gitbook/assets/RBS-paper.png?raw=true)

 Market operations have two different forms based on how far from the price target the market is trading.
 Initially, some capacity is used by creating bond markets.
-If this capacity wasn't enough, harder measures would be taken by enabling users to swap their tokens with the treasury at a fixed exchange rate.
+If this capacity depletes then additional capacity is added in the form of fixed exchange rate swaps with the treasury.